SVGDreamer: Text Guided SVG Generation with Diffusion Model: Methodology

-In practice, as suggested by~\cite{prolificdreamer_wang_2023}, we parameterize $\mathbf{\epsilon}_{\phi}$ using a LoRA (Low-rank adaptation~\cite{lora_hu_2022}) of the pretrained diffusion model.
-The rendered image not only serves to calculate the VPSD gradient but also gets updated by LoRA,
+In practice, following~\cite{prolificdreamer_wang_2023}, we parameterize $\epsilon_{\phi_{\mathrm{est}}}$ as a LoRA~\cite{lora_hu_2022} adaptation of the pretrained diffusion model.
+The rendered samples produced by the current particle set are used to train the LoRA-based estimator with the denoising objective

-where $\epsilon$ is the Gaussian noise.
-Only the parameters of the LoRA model will be updated, while the parameters of other diffusion models will remain unchanged to minimize computational complexity.
+where $\boldsymbol{\epsilon}$ denotes Gaussian noise.
+Only the LoRA parameters are updated, while the backbone parameters of the pretrained diffusion model remain frozen for computational efficiency.

-In~\cite{prolificdreamer_wang_2023}, only randomly selected particles update the LoRA network in each iteration.
-However, this approach neglects the learning progression of vector particles, which are used to represent the optimal SVG distributions.
-Furthermore, these networks typically require numerous iterations to approximate the theoretical optimal distribution, resulting in slow convergence.
-In VPSD, we introduce a Reward Feedback Learning method, as Fig.~\ref{fig:vpsd_pipeline} illustrates.
-This method leverages a pre-trained reward model~\cite{imagereward_xu_2023} to assign reward scores to samples collected from LoRA model.
-Then LoRA model subsequently updates from these reweighted samples,
+Unlike~\cite{prolificdreamer_wang_2023}, which updates the estimator using randomly selected particles, we further introduce a \textbf{reward feedback learning} strategy to better exploit the learning status of SVG particles and accelerate convergence.
+As illustrated in Fig.~\ref{fig:vpsd_pipeline}, we employ a pretrained reward model~\cite{imagereward_xu_2023} to score samples generated by the LoRA-based estimator, and refine the estimator using reward-weighted feedback:

-where $g_{\phi_{\mathrm{est}}}(y)$ denotes the generated image of $\mu$ model with parameters $\phi_{\mathrm{est}}$ corresponding to prompt $y$, and $r$ represents the pretrained reward model~\cite{imagereward_xu_2023}, $\psi$ represents reward-to-loss map function implemented by ReLU, and $\lambda=1e-3$.
-We used the DDIM~\cite{ddim_song_2021} to rapidly sample $k$ samples during the early iteration stage.
-This method saves 2 times the iteration step for VPSD convergence and improves the aesthetic score of the SVG by filtering out samples with low reward values in LoRA.
+where $g_{\phi_{\mathrm{est}}}(y)$ denotes the image generated by the estimator conditioned on prompt $y$, $r(\cdot,\cdot)$ is the pretrained reward model, $\psi(\cdot)$ is a reward-to-loss mapping function implemented with ReLU, and $\lambda=10^{-3}$.
+In the early stage of optimization, we use DDIM~\cite{ddim_song_2021} to efficiently generate $k$ samples.
+This reward-guided refinement improves the aesthetic quality of SVG synthesis and accelerates VPSD convergence.